 A comma may be used after the business name and before the designator.
 For example, “Common Grounds Coffee Inc.” and “Common Grounds Coffee, Inc.” are both acceptable.

-If there is a name you want but are not ready to register the Corporation, you can file the Application of Reservation of Name with the Massachusetts Secretary of the Commonwealth.
-The name reservation will hold a name for up to 120 days at the cost of $30.
+If you want a name but are not ready to register the Corporation, you can file the Application of Reservation of Name with the Massachusetts Secretary of the Commonwealth.
+The name reservation will hold a name for up to 120 days.

 While a Corporation has to select a unique name that another Massachusetts Corporation isn’t using, that doesn’t guarantee the name isn’t currently in use by someone else.
 Before registering a Corporation name, be sure to do a trademark search to verify it is available for you to use.

-To have a Corporation in Massachusetts, a Massachusetts Registered Agent must be identified to act as a central point of contact to receive legal documents, tax notices, summons, subpoenas, etc., on behalf of the Corporation.
+To have a Corporation in Massachusetts, a Massachusetts Resident Agent (called a Registered Agent in many states) must be identified to act as a central point of contact to receive legal documents, tax notices, summons, subpoenas, etc., on behalf of the Corporation.
 This can either be a resident of Massachusetts or a commercial registered agent service.

-You can act as the Corporation’s Registered Agent in Massachusetts, and you are not required to pay for a registered agent.
-The requirements to be a Registered Agent are generally available during normal business hours and have a physical street address in the state.
+You can act as the Corporation’s Resident Agent in Massachusetts, and you are not required to pay for a registered agent.
+To be a Resident Agent, you must be generally available during normal business hours and have a physical street address in the state.
 A PO Box is not allowed.

-Related: Do I Need a Registered Agent in Massachusetts?
+Related: Do I Need To Hire A Resident Agent In Massachusetts?

 Step 3: File the Massachusetts Articles of Incorporation

 Next, you can start filing the Articles of Incorporation with the Secretary of the Commonwealth.
-The Articles of Incorporation can be filed on the Secretary of the Commonwealth’s website or the paper form.
+The Articles of Incorporation can be filed on the Secretary of the Commonwealth’s website or in paper form.

 The information requested includes:

-- The name of the Corporation, which must contain the word “Corporation,” “Incorporated,” “Limited,” “Company,” or an abbreviation.
+- The name of the Corporation must contain the words “Corporation,” “Incorporated,” “Limited,” “Company,” or an abbreviation.

 - The purpose of why the Corporation is being organized.
 In most cases, a Corporation will use the general business purpose statement of “engaging in any lawful business.”
 If a more specific purpose is desired (limiting what the Corporation can legally perform), enter the additional details.